fallahn/crogine/editor/model_definition_format.md

             //channel controls the specular amount, and the blue channel controls self illumination.
             //The alpha channel controls the amount of reflection of the Scene's skybox, if it
             //has one, else reflections appear black.
 An alpha value of 0 is full reflection,
-            //and 1 is no reflection, so by default materials arenot reflective. mask = "path/to/mask.png"
+            //and 1 is no reflection, so by default materials are not reflective. mask = "path/to/mask.png"

             //Alternatively a mask colour can be provided in normalised 4 component format.
 This